ronaks1907/aws-eks-3tier-k8s-stack/README.md

 ---

 ## 🐳 Docker Setup
-Build and push your Docker images:
+Build and push your Docker images to AWS ECR and mapped that ECR registry URI with specific frontend and backend yaml.

 ### Backend
 ```bash